-Are you among the many that are looking to build a new home on your land?
-Maybe you’re considering a volume builder that deals with a set of stock plans that you can alter, or a home builder that doesn’t allow any changes to their stock plans.
+Are you looking to build a new home on your land?
+Maybe you’re considering working with a volume builder that deals with a set of stock plans that you can alter, or a home builder that doesn’t allow any changes to their stock plans.
 There are a few large, on your lot, volume builders in the area, such as Reality Homes Inc. (out of Fife, Washington with branches in Burlington, WA, Centralia, WA, Woodland, WA, and Woodburn OR), HiLine Homes (out of Puyallup with offices in Woodland, Centralia, Yakima, Grays Harbor County, and Jefferson County in Washington), Lexar Homes (with offices scattered about), and Adair Homes (out Oregon with offices in Aura, OR, Medford, OR, Bend, OR, Creswell, OR, Olympia, WA, Caldwell, ID, and Woodland, WA).
 In your search for a volume builder, you may have come across prices that sound too good to be true and asked yourself, “How can these contractors make a profit?”, “What ensures that I’ll get a quality home?”, “What type of products are they using?”, “Will I have resale value?”, “What are my final costs likely to be?” (that’s a big one), and of course, “What are the hidden costs?”

 First, let me introduce myself.
 My name is Lewis D. Mann.
 I’m the owner of True Built Home (www.truebuilthome.com), and I previously worked with HiLine Homes (www.hilinehomes.com) for more than three years as an independent contractor, selling their homes and learning the business (1996-2000).
 I later went on to co-found Reality Homes (www.realityhomesinc.com) out of Fife, which lasted three years as well for me.
 I used to say that I have assisted hundreds, but I have later revised that to say thousands of families, builders, and contractors to understand clearly what is involved with an on your lot volume home builder, and what pitfalls might occur in the building process.
 I have seen builders of this nature up close.
 I have observed the entire scope of the process, first-hand.
 I have absolutely seen the great, the good, the bad, and the downright ugly side of this business.
 Since I originally wrote this article around 2007/2008 and it’s now getting closer to 2020, you can see that I have seen it all.

 First, the client finds an advertisement in the paper, real estate magazine, radio, TV, or perhaps on the internet.
 Maybe you have searched using words like, “custom home builder”, “on your home builder”, “on your lot builder”, “volume builder”, etc. and came across their website.
 Next, you might make a phone call, or pay the local office a visit.
 You’ll hear the pitch – they’ll describe the process, and if they have a model home, you might just get lost daydreaming of owning your own home in your visit.
 You might have a million and one questions that you are going to ask.
 However, will that salesperson have your best interests in mind?
 When you visit any showroom or model home, you have screaming above your head, “I saw your ad,” or, “I saw a home built in my area, and I wanted to come and see more for myself”.
 In this scenario, you are at a complete disadvantage.
 You’ve traveled to them, and you are on their turf (so to speak), and they will be answering questions that they have heard hundreds of times before and they will have the perfect responses for you.
 Sometimes with a bit of humor to break the ice.
 What you need is clear direction and foresight.
 It’s almost like looking at a shiny new car.
 Oh, how pretty it looks!
 Did you stop to ask, “what’s it got under the hood, and what kind of tires are those?”
-I really believe most folks get lost in the visit and when questioned about the warranty of something like the siding package, they are clueless.
+I really believe most folks get lost in the initial visit and when questioned about the warranty of something like the siding package, they are clueless.

 I have included these volume builders in this informative blog because I think that you deserve the opportunity to investigate them all in hope that after doing so, you will have easily discovered that True Built Home (owned by only one man), has the absolutely most beautiful homes, with hands-down the best standard features when compared to the others.